Sora language: Writing systems

-The Sora language has multiple writing systems.
-One is called Sora Sompeng, a native writing system created only for the Sora language.
-It was developed in 1936 by Mangei Gomango.
+The Sora language is written using multiple systems.
+The Sora Sompeng script was developed in 1936 by Mangei Gomango as a native writing system created for the Sora language.

-Sora is also written in the Odia alphabet by the bilingual speakers of Odisha.
+Sora is also written in the Latin script, in the Odia alphabet in Odisha, and in the Telugu script in Andhra Pradesh.

-Similarly, Telugu is used by the bilingual speakers living in Andhra Pradesh and Telangana.
+Sample text

-Finally, the last commonly used script to write Sora is the Latin script.
+The following text is from Psalm 23 of the KJV-derived Sora Bible.

 Media coverage

 Sora was one of the subjects of Ironbound Films' 2008 American documentary film The Linguists, in which two linguists attempted to document several moribund languages.